SamMed05/c-cpp-notes/docs/cpp/operators.md

 ### Difference

-The difference between *pre* and *post* increment expressions is a bit confusing, but the names help.
+The difference between *pre* and *post*-increment expressions is a bit confusing, but the names help.

 **Pre-incrementation** means the variable is incremented before the expression is set or evaluated.